CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view.md

-# REST API: fetch selection meta data
+# REST API: GET view

 A method to request all metadata from a database.
 This method does not support parameters.
 It is called by sending an HTTP GET request to the following URL: